What is Art.Work?

 genuine interaction and connection, high quality presenters, excellent resources and friendly

 interaction.
 There will be some new elements too: extended workshops for more in-depth

 discussion, and some practical art making workshops which enhance the themes.

 Art.Work was established by Amberleigh Carson.
-After studying art history at Victoria University and fine arts at Elam School of Fine Arts, Amberleigh went on to manage a local gallery for several years, she has worked as an executive assistant for an art consultant and managed Seed Gallery in Newmarket and most recently worked for the not for profit organisation Artists Alliance.
+After studying art history at Victoria University and fine arts at Elam School of Fine Arts, Amberleigh went on to manage a local gallery for several years, she has worked as an executive assistant for Trish Clark and managed Seed Gallery in Newmarket and most recently worked for the not for profit organisation Artists Alliance.

 During her ten years at Artists Alliance Amberleigh wore a number of 'hats' one of which was running the Bootcamp programme of professional development workshops for artists.
 After the closure of Artists Alliance she was encouraged to continue this work independently.